The Office of Financial Aid and Scholarship has a longstanding commitment to assisting students as they pursue their educational goals.

 Various loans, grants, and programs are offered to make a Syracuse education affordable to those in need of financial assistance.
 Please visit the SU Office of Financial Aid and Scholarship Programs to learn more about the programs and download the appropriate forms.

-Syracuse University awards academic scholarships to eligible students based on the student’s admission application.
-Selection is by the Admissions Committee and eligibility is based on a student’s academic credentials, performance on standardized tests, class rank, or portfolio results, community and extracurricular involvement, and overall citizenship and character.
+Syracuse University awards academic scholarships to eligible students based on the student’s admission application – there is no application for merit scholarships.
+Selection is by the Admissions Committee and eligibility is based on a student’s academic credentials, performance on standardized tests, class rank, portfolio or audition results (if relevant), community and extracurricular involvement, and overall citizenship and character.

-More information on merit scholarships is available from the Financial Aid and Scholarship Office.
+More information on scholarships is available from the Financial Aid and Scholarship Office.

 If you have questions about these scholarships, please contact the Office of Admissions at firstname.lastname@example.org or 315-443-3611.